-Tanzu Observability by Wavefront supports monitoring time series, histograms, and traces.
+VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) supports monitoring time series, histograms, and traces.

 Each time series consists of numeric data points for a metric, for example, CPU load or failed network connections.
 Time series can use one of the supported data formats.
 The type of data that you’re collecting determines the type of metric.
-The Wavefront service supports gauges, counters, delta counters, and more.
+Operations for Applications supports gauges, counters, delta counters, and more.

 - Histograms let you compute, store, and use distributions of metrics rather than single metrics.
 Histograms are useful for high-velocity metrics about your applications and infrastructure–-particularly metrics that are gathered across many distributed sources.